Team-BrewSearch/Gekitou-Sound-Ripper/README.md

 > [!IMPORTANT]
-> This program has been superceeded by https://github.com/Team-BrewSearch/OmegaStudio
+> This program has been superseded by https://github.com/Team-BrewSearch/OmegaStudio